Smart meters explained

 But the purpose of the smart meter roll-out is far broader.
 They’re part of the wider ‘smart grid’ planned by the government to be cheaper and more efficient, and to incorporate smart home products, electric cars and more.

->

-> Read on to find out why smart meters are being rolled out, progress and delays so far, or jump straight to find out about the smart future.
+Read on to find out why smart meters are being rolled out, why there have been delays so far, or jump straight to find out about the smart future.

->

-> When are smart meters being installed?
+When are smart meters being installed?

 The official national smart meter roll-out began in 2016 and will finish in 2020.
 The smart meter infrastructure went live across the UK, the Department for Business, Energy and Industrial Strategy (BEIS) confirmed, on 30 November 2016.